LaraBangla/larabangla/README.md

 ## **For upload to server**

 -   toaster message not showing
--   unavailable services make "coming soon"
 -   from login route, mobile nav not showing
--   forgot password,reset password and all page check and fix
 -   privacy policy content
 -   terms conditions content
 -   search option disable for a short time